Magnesium is a mineral that plays a big role in making your body work right. More than 300 chemical reactions inside you depend on the mineral.

 Certain conditions like Crohn's disease, celiac disease, type 2 diabetes, alcoholism, and chronic diarrhea can give your body a long-term shortage of magnesium.
 Common symptoms include loss of appetite, nausea, vomiting, and fatigue.

-These types of fish are swimming in the mineral magnesium:
+These types of fish provide magnesium:

 - Halibut